Skip to content

 Rowan Apartments is already standing as a beacon of inclusivity and is a positive stride toward addressing the urgent shortage.

-Build suitable disability housing
+We need more suitable disability housing

 Public health waiting lists further highlight the heavy demand for housing options that meet the complex needs of younger physically disabled adults.
 Every year we also hear from ageing parents who care for their adult disabled children and are challenged with finding a suitable life-long home that meets their needs.